yangsu2022/openvino.genai/text_generation/causal_lm/cpp/README.md

 ## Reduce Logits Optimization
 This optimization modify the graph of OV model IR to improve first token latency and reduce the memory usage.

-This modified OV IR could also be used with Python native OpenVINO API pipeline.
+Notice:
+This optimization is customized for specific model.

 #### Generate modified OV IR:
 Adding config `--reduce_logits` will generate a new optimizated LLM model IR `modified_openvino_model.xml` and `modified_openvino_model.bin`.
+This modified OV IR could also be used with Python native OpenVINO API pipeline.

 `.\build\Release\llm -token .\{YOUR_OWN_RELATIVE_PATH}\openvino_tokenizer.xml) -detoken .\{YOUR_OWN_RELATIVE_PATH}\openvino_detokenizer.xml -m .\{YOUR_OWN_RELATIVE_PATH}\openvino_model.xml --reduce_logits`